angli66/simsense/README.md

 > This library has been integrated into [SAPIEN](https://github.com/haosulab/SAPIEN.git).
 SAPIEN is a state-of-the-art interactive simulation environment.
 Powered with SimSense and high-speed ray tracing engine, SAPIEN can simulate realistic depth in real time.
-Check branch `sapien` for more details.
+Check https://github.com/haosulab/simsense for more details.

 # SimSense: A Real-Time Depth Sensor Simulator
 This is a GPU-accelerated depth sensor simulator for python.
 The goal of this project is to provide a real-time, adjustable, and off-the-shelf module that can simulate different kinds of real-world depth sensors.
 Building a reliable and fast depth sensor simulator is vital to closing the sim-to-real gap.